Bike the Creek June 13, 2020 our 7th annual signature cycling event has been cancelled.

 Due to precautionary measures surrounding COVID-19, Toronto and Region Conservation Authority (TRCA), City of Brampton, City of Mississauga, Town of Caledon, Region of Peel and BikeBrampton have made the collective decision to cancel the 2020 Bike the Creek event scheduled for Saturday June 13th.

-We look forward to welcoming you all at the 2021 Bike the Creek event on Saturday June 12th.
+We look forward to welcoming you all at the 2021 virtual Bike the Creek event in the month of June.

 Bike the Creek is a FREE event aimed at encouraging people of all ages to discover the joys of cycling.
 Join hundreds of cyclists in our fun family ride through the spectacular valleys, trails and historic landmarks, urban and rural settings of the Region of Peel.
 The theme for 2020 is Environmentally Sustainable Communities.

 Did you know what’s NEW for 2020?

 Mississauga, Brampton and Caledon have all declared a climate emergency, leading to our 2020 theme of Environmentally Sustainable Communities.